hbroek/reken/documentation/developer-guide/chapter-4.md

 **`data-rest`="[variable]:(objectProperty:)[rest template string url]"**

 The `data-rest` attribute is used to fetch data from a REST API `url` endpoint and stores it in the JavaScript variable `variable`.
 It supports parameterization of the endpoint URL and handles the API call automatically by parsing the returned JSON.
-By specifying an optional `object property` path, a subset of the object can be loaded into the `variable`.
+Specifying an optional `object property` path, a subset of the object can load into the `variable`.

 **Example:**
 ```javascript